How to create a prospecting plan in 4 steps

 Importance of prospecting objectives

-Why clear goals are essential
+Why clear objectives are essential

-How to set measurable goals
+How to define measurable objectives

 Using the SMART method in your plan